ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 Which will add the ‘Preload’ tag to the response header.

-In the settings, [there’s also a link](https://hstspreload.org/ "") to **include your website domain in Chrome's HTTP Strict Transport Security (HSTS) preload list**.
+In the settings, there’s also a link preload list**.
 This is a list that’s hard coded into many modern browsers.
 The list informs the browser that the connection to example.com is only to be made via HTTPS.
 Thus removing the need to even make the initial connection via HTTP.

 ![hsts preload](../../../images/en/security/http-headers-plugins-headers-enter-domain.png "")